 What is the Pittsburgh Criminal Appeals Process?

 If you are convicted of a crime in Pittsburgh, you can appeal.
-This means you can ask a higher court to review the lower court or the jury’s decision to convict you or review whether the sentence imposed was appropriate.
+This means you can ask a higher court to review the lower court or the jury’s decision to convict you in a criminal case or review whether the sentence imposed was appropriate.

 To appeal a criminal conviction in Pittsburgh, you must file a Notice of Appeal with the Pennsylvania Superior Court within 30 days of being sentenced.
-We have found in certain cases that it is necessary to first file a post-sentencing motion with the trial court, which must be done within 10 days of sentencing.
-If the trial court denies that motion, we have 30 days to file a Notice of Appeal.
+In certain criminal law cases, we have found it necessary to first file a post-sentence motion with the trial court, which must be done within 10 days of sentencing.
+If the trial court denies post-sentence motions, we have 30 days to file a Notice of Appeal.

 Learn About Your Rights in a Criminal Appeal Case in Pittsburgh